John Cho, star of Netflix’s ‘Cowboy Bebop,’ is simplifying his creativity—and you should, too

 “When I was younger, I took pride in doing difficult things and performing difficult scenes, and now I take no pride in that,” he says.
 “What I try to do is make everything as simple as possible.
 I try, in a scene, to set up things so that I have to do as little work as humanly possible to feel things, to be authentic.”

-Check out highlights of Cho’s Creative Conversation where he talks about how fellow actor Willem Dafoe changed his point of view (quite literally), rekindling his lost music days as the frontman of the indie rock band Viva La Union, and finding the kid-like joy in creativity.
+Check out highlights of Cho’s Creative Conversation in which he talks about how fellow actor Willem Dafoe changed his point of view (quite literally), rekindling his lost music days as the frontman of the indie rock band Viva La Union, and finding the childlike joy in creativity.

 How Willem Defoe changed his perspective

 “We were doing a scene [in Pavilion of Women], and I have a tendency, to look askance when I’m thinking and composing my words, which is something I do in real life.
 And I was doing that in the scene that we were doing.
 He said, ‘John, may I give you a note?’
 And that’s not typical.
 You’re not supposed to, technically as an actor, give another actor notes.
 But I welcomed it.
 He said, ‘I notice you look around when you’re thinking.
 Try the scene looking directly at me and see what happens.’
-It was the smallest thing that I’m ashamed to say it took me years and years and years to really look at people in the eye and completely focus.
+It was the smallest thing that I’m ashamed to say it took me years and years and years to really look people in the eye and completely focus.

-“What was incredible about that, after years of really trying to hold that gaze and look into a person, was how much easier things became, because I was receiving so much that I realized I was ignoring before.
+“What was incredible about that, after years of really trying to hold that gaze and look into a person, was how much easier things became because I was receiving so much that I realized I was ignoring before.
 If there is a single creative journey that I’ve been on, it is encapsulated in that.”

 Reconnecting with music

 “I’m starting to think about everything creative in a different way where I’m not thinking about building anything.
 I’m just following what speaks to me.
 And the reason I mentioned my son’s music interest is probably, it sounds stupid to say, it’s just reignited my interest in creating music.
-Just finding the simple pleasure [of,] “Those two chords sound really interesting and fun together—let’s play.”
+Just finding the simple pleasure [of,] those two chords sound really interesting and fun together—let’s play.
 Just finding that sense of play.
 I was disconnected from that for a long time in all kinds of things, and I’m reentering that phase of my life, becoming a baby again.”

 Back to basics

 “If you can get to a place where [your creativity] is completely free of weight, that’s the place where you want to be.
 Whether it’s the coupling of five or six words in a sequence that brings a smile to your face, that’s where you want to get to.
 If you’re playing a scene, and you are connected to that other person and you feel intimate with them, that’s just pleasurable.
 For me, it’s just working very hard to get to simplicity and to where children can access it in an instant.
 And as an adult, as the years go on, it’s harder and harder every year to return to that place.
-That’s our job, to work towards simplicity and purity and fun and connection.”
+That’s our job, to work toward simplicity and purity and fun and connection.”